luloxi/PunkSociety/README.md

 # Features

-- Media Player: A native media player for music or videos that supports playlists, song likes, and playback across mobile and desktop devices via a Progressive Web App (PWA).
-This allows users to control music playback even from mobile notifications.
-- Educational Content: The platform offers video tutorials and step-by-step guides to onboard artists and users who may be unfamiliar with NFTs, Web3, or minting processes.

 ## Royalty sharing NFTs

 - Royalties: Artists (and first minters) automatically receive a share of royalties on every resale and when being featured by other NFTs, providing a continuous stream of income.